SideFx/wxTranslator/README.md

 Added presets for Windows arm64 and msys2 clangarm64 toolchain to CMakePresets.json.
 Obviously there's no reliable method to detect the processor architecture in CMake at the moment.
 Tried a quirky workaround using PROCESSOR_IDENTIFIER, which works at least on my machines.

 2025-11-14:
-Added presets for MacOS to CMakePresets.json.
+Added presets for macOS to CMakePresets.json.
 Made adaptions to CMakeLists.txt accordingly.
 Stored sash position in app preferences.
 Added default xy-offset and window size for Mainwindow at first startup.
 New shell script for MSYS2 setup on Windows arm64.
-Created MacOS app.icns.
+Created macOS app.icns.

+2025-11-15: Added logic to internally generate the machine object `.MO` file without requiring external utilities like `MSGFMT`.
+Updated the macOS app.icns.
+Numerous UI changes to improve macOS compatibility.
+Discovered that the build process on macOS produces flawed info.plist files [MacOS Tahoe 26.1: FilePicker and DirPicker not working #25973](https://github.com/wxWidgets/wxWidgets/issues/25973#issuecomment-3533524803), so removed the `MACOSX_BUNDLE` option from CMakeLists.txt as a workaround.